usmqe/usmqe-tests/docs/test_configuration.rst

 We assume that:

-* *QE Server mahcine* has been configured as described in :ref:`qe-server-label`
+* *QE Server machine* has been configured as described in :ref:`qe-server-label`

 * You have *host inventory file* for the test cluster, which has been already